 What is the theory of change?
 Learn the meaning and how you can formulate a theory of change that will help you achieve long-term goals and ultimate impact as a group.

 In the modern dynamic world, change is constant.
 Change is inevitable, and as they say, ‘if you don’t change, change will change you.’
 There is a need to embrace change more than anything to remain on track in the long run.
-This piece elaborates how developing a theory of change will make you thrive in whatever you do.
+This piece elaborates on how developing a theory of change will make you thrive in whatever you do.

 But how do you start?
 First, let’s understand what the theory of change is.